 Eastwood is proud to have manufactured and maintained a wide selection of baritone guitars over the course of our history, so it's about time we did a comprehensive guide!
 Find out why you should play a baritone guitar, who plays baritone, and much more...

-The baritone guitar, though less known than it’s standard-strung counterpart, has been a staple of popular music since the rockabilly and surfing scenes of the 1950s and 60s, and it’s been popping up more recently in almost all genres of music as artists push their creative and tonal limits.
+The baritone guitar, though less known than it's cousin the standard guitar (defined by its standard tuning), has been a staple of popular music since the rockabilly and surfing scenes of the 1950s and 60s, and it's been popping up more recently in almost all genres of music as artists push their creative and tonal limits.

 WHAT IS A BARITONE GUITAR?

-A baritone guitar is a 6-string, long-scale guitar, meant to accommodate a lower range of notes.
+A baritone guitar is a 6-string, long-scale guitar, sporting heavier strings and meant to accommodate a lower range of notes.
 The standard baritone is typically tuned B to B - a perfect fourth lower than a standard 6-string guitar.
 Since its invention, the baritone has allowed guitar players to explore a whole new sonic range with familiar chord and scale shapes.
-Today, you’ll find it put to use pushing the boundaries of expression in funk, metal, pop, and a huge range of other genres and styles.
+Today, you'll find the baritone electric guitar put to use pushing the boundaries of expression in funk, metal, pop, and a huge range of other genres and styles.